SAT and ACT

 - SAT Subject Tests allow you to differentiate yourself in the college admission process or send a strong message regarding your readiness to study specific majors or programs in college.
 In conjunction with your other admission credentials (your high school record, SAT scores, teacher recommendations, etc.), they provide a more complete picture of your academic background and interests.

-- For more information about SAT II subject test, please refer to the College Board website.
+- For more information about SAT II subject tests, please refer to the College Board website.